 - a.
-For earth-disturbing activities occurring between February 1 and August 31 (which coincides with the grading season of April 1 through October 15 NCC Section 18.108.070.L, and bird breeding and nesting seasons), a qualified biologist (defined as knowledgeable and experienced in the biology and natural history of local avian resources with the potential to occur at the project site) shall conduct a preconstruction survey for nesting birds within all suitable habitat on the project site, and where there is potential for impacts adjacent to the project areas (typically within 500 feet of project activities).
+For earth-disturbing activities occurring between February 1 and August 31 (which coincides with the grading season of April 1 through October 15 NCC Section 18.108.070.L, and bird breeding and nesting seasons), a qualified biologist (defined as knowledgeable and experienced in the biology and natural history of local avian resources with the potential to occur at the project site) shall conduct a preconstruction survey for nesting birds within all suitable habitat on the project site, and where there is potential for impacts adjacent to the project areas (within 0.25-miles of project activities).
+The preconstruction survey shall follow the U.S. Fish and Wildlife Service (USFWS) Protocol for Surveying Proposed Management Activities That May Impact Northern Spotted Owls, dated (revised) January 9, 2012.
+Surveys shall be conducted in accordance with Section 9 of the survey protocol, Surveys for Disturbance-Only Projects.
 The preconstruction survey shall be conducted no earlier than seven (7) days prior to when vegetation removal and ground disturbing activities are to commence.
 Should ground disturbance commence later than seven (7) days from the survey date, surveys shall be repeated.
 A copy of the survey shall be provided to the Napa County PBES Planning Division and the CDFW prior to commencement of work. - b.
 After commencement of work if there is a period of no work activity of seven (7) days or longer during the bird breeding season, surveys shall be repeated to ensure birds have not established nests during inactivity. - c.
 In the event that nesting birds are found, the owner/permittee shall identify appropriate avoidance methods and exclusion buffers in consultation with the County PBES Planning Division and the U.S. Fish and Wildlife Service (USFWS) and/or CDFW prior to initiation of project activities.
-Exclusion buffers may vary in size, depending on habitat characteristics, project activities/disturbance levels, and species as determined by a qualified biologist in consultation with County PBES Planning Division and the USFWS and/or CDFW. - d.
+Exclusion buffers for raptors may vary in size, depending on habitat characteristics, project activities/disturbance levels, and species as determined by a qualified biologist in consultation with County PBES Planning Division and the USFWS and/or CDFW.
+If nesting Northern Spotted Owl are detected during surveys, the project shall immediately notify CDFW and implement a 0.25-mile no-disturbance buffer zone around the nest until the end of the breeding season, or a qualified biologist determines that the nest is no longer active, unless otherwise approved in writing by CDFW.
+The project shall obtain CDFW's written acceptance of the qualified biologist and survey report prior to Project construction occurring between February 1 and August 1 for each year, unless otherwise approved in writing by CDFW. - d.
 Exclusion buffers shall be fenced with temporary construction fencing (or the like), the installation of which shall be verified by Napa County prior to the commencement of any earthmoving and/or development activities.
 Exclusion buffers shall remain in effect until the young have fledged or nest(s) are otherwise determined inactive by a qualified biologist. - e.
 Alternative methods aimed at flushing out nesting birds prior to preconstruction surveys, whether physical (i.e., removing or disturbing nests by physically disturbing trees with construction equipment), audible (i.e., utilizing sirens or bird cannons), or chemical (i.e., spraying nesting birds or their habitats) would be considered an impact to nesting birds and is prohibited.
-Any act associated with flushing birds from project areas should undergo consultation with the USFWS/CDFW prior to any activity that could disturb nesting birds.
+Any act associated with flushing birds from project areas should undergo consultation with the USFWS/CDFW prior to any activity that could disturb nesting birds. - f.
+If take of NSO cannot be avoided, the Project shall consult with CDFW pursuant to CESA and obtain an ITP and also consult with USFWS pursuant to the federal Endangered Species Act (ESA).